ddev/ddev/docs/index.md

 We also currently maintain a package on [Arch Linux (AUR)](https://aur.archlinux.org/packages/ddev-bin/)

-(Optional) As a one-time initialization, run `mkcert -install`, which may require your sudo password.
+As a one-time initialization, run `mkcert -install`, which may require your sudo password.
 See below for additional information.

 ### Linux `mkcert -install` additional instructions